How to build an effective threat intelligence program

-In addition to the physical threats your clients might face, there’s a need to understand the geopolitics of each region, as well as any government changes or developments that may affect movement or the way your business can operate within the country.
+The needs of travel security companies are complex – in addition to the physical threats your clients might face, there’s a need to understand the geopolitics of each region, as well as any government changes or developments that may affect movement or the way your business can operate within the country.

 Do you work in a saturated market?